ltelab/disdrodb/docs/source/contribute_data.rst

     print(reader)

-If you updated the station metadata files, your reader function should also now be retrievable with the following function:
+If you updated the station metadata file correctly, your reader function for you station should also now be retrievable with the following function:

 .. code-block:: python